 - 4th of July is a day to rejoice, be proud and salute all those brave warriors who fought for the freedom of our country.
 No amount of appreciation will be enough to thank them.
 Have a great 4th of July.

-“El Cuatro de Julio” is the Spanish way of saying Fourth of July.
+“El Cuatro de Julio” is the Spanish way of saying July Fourth.
 It is worth noting the role of Spain in the independence of America.
 Spain was an ally of France and declared war on Britain.
 It provided support to the American forces in the form of munitions and supplies.
 Jose Monino y Redondo, the then Prime Minister of Spain, was vocal in his support of the Revolution.

 How old is America and How old is the USA?